 Gonorrhoea is a common STI in the UK and the second most common bacterial STI infection after chlamydia.
 Gonorrhoea was commonly known as the clap.
-Men’s can get tested for Chlamydia and Gonorrhoea at Private GP London via a swab or urine PCR test.
+Men’s can get tested for Chlamydia and Gonorrhoea at GP London via a swab or urine PCR test.

 About 10% of infected people are men, and half of the women infected do not show obvious symptoms.
 This often causes Gonorrhoea to go untreated, making testing vital for at-risk populations, even when symptoms aren’t present.